ubi-coro/constrained_learning/README.md

 # constrained_learning
 Handy package for training output constrained neural networks.
-As of now, this package only contains constrained extreme learning machines (CELM), constraint multi layer neural networks will be added in the future.
+As of now, this package only contains constrained extreme learning machines (CELM), constrained multi layer neural networks will be added in the future.ed

 # Structure
 The source code is contained in the [src](src) folder.